 - Obsession with your idea

 Your idea may seem perfect to you, but do not get tricked by it.
 It can influence your understanding of how things are really going.
 It’s clear that every tiniest feature is valuable for you.
-But if users tell you that this element is unnecessary or useless, don’t hesitate to drop it.
+But if users tell you that this element is useless, don’t hesitate to drop it.
 Save this idea, maybe the time will come when you will be able to use it.
 The knowledge of possible mistakes and willingness to avoid or solve them can help you to ensure your business.
 Fortunately, there are no insolvable issues.
 So listen to people around you, to customers, people who work in your industry, developers, and testers.
 Be flexible and it will help you to avoid mistakes.

 Measuring the Success of your MVP

 Your MVP is ready and it’s time to launch it.
 But what to do next?
 Have you thought about what you need to learn after its release?
 Do you still remember the purpose of building and launching a minimum viable product?
 Now it’s time to think about how to measure its success.
 To find out whether your marketplace is in demand and meets customers needs.